Your guide to Friday's LDS games: Call in sick! It's MLB playoffs all day and night

 It's baseball nirvana: The one day we're guaranteed four playoff games.
-The set-up is a little weird.
+The setup is a little weird.
 The American League Division Series games will be played first, meaning they'll have two games in the books before the National League even plays.
 And how's this for some big names on the mound: We have four former Cy Young winner starters, plus maybe the hottest pitcher on the planet.

 So, who is is playing today?
 Everyone!
 The Boston Red Sox and Houston Astros begin the day in Houston at 2 p.m.
 ET, followed by the New York Yankees and Cleveland Indians in Cleveland at 5 p.m.
 Then it's the NL's turn -- the Chicago Cubs and Washington Nationals open their series in D.C. at 7:30, and the Arizona Diamondbacks visit the Los Angeles Dodgers in the late game from Los Angeles at 10:30.